-Tiny teardrops and pint-sized jigging spoons are traditional favorites for catching winter crappies, but savvy anglers looking for super-size crappies are quietly adding larger options from a completely different lure family to the mix.
+Tiny teardrops and pint-sized jigging spoons are traditional favorites for catching winter crappies, but savvy anglers looking for slab crappies on ice are quietly adding larger options from a completely different lure family to the mix.

 Their secret?
-Lipless rattling crankbaits best known for targeting bass in open water.
+Lipless rattling crankbaits are best known for targeting bass in open water.

 “Big crappies on big baits, it doesn’t get any better than that,” says lifelong ice angler and well-traveled crappie hunter Scott Glorvigen.
 “This lure category draws fish in and gets bit.”

 To be sure, the “lipless” part of the lure’s name is a bit of a misnomer, since the head serves as the lip, through both weighting and design.
 Also called vibration baits and traps, in honor of Bill Lewis’ iconic Rat-L-Trap, these lipless wonders have been a staple of the soft-water bass trade for decades.